semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 ## Preface

-A monorepo is a new name for an old idea: place a bunch of software projects in the same code repository.
+A monorepo is a new name for an old idea — place a bunch of software projects in the same code repository.
 Organizations that overcome technical challenges in adopting monorepos enjoy many benefits:

-- Cultural: increased bandwidth of knowledge transfer and a higher level of collaboration among teams.
+- **Cultural**: increased bandwidth of knowledge transfer and a higher level of collaboration among teams.
-- Technical: common coding and tooling standards, simplified dependency management and configuration reuse.
+- **Technical**: common coding and tooling standards, simplified dependency management, and configuration reuse.

 Big companies like Google, Facebook, Twitter, and Airbnb have been using monorepos for years.
 Today, we see a growing number of smaller teams adopting monorepos as their way of coding.
 The jury is still out, but the tide seems to be turning.